vinceskahan/v5wiki/Troubleshooting-Pillow.md

 This article will describe how to troubleshoot issues with your python imaging library.
 The preferred imaging library is Pillow.
 Pillow is a modern version of PIL.

+These days, most installations of Python come with a perfectly functioning version of either PIL or Pillow.
+You need do nothing.
+However, there are some installations that are missing pieces or even the whole library.
+This Wiki is about those situations.

 ## Pre-requisite libraries

 You must make sure you have `zlib-dev`, `libfreetype-dev` and `jpeg-dev` installed on your system